VERTIGO Treatment in Portland

 Medications are available to relieve the symptoms.
 Antihistamines and anti-emetics are given to reduce motion sickness and nausea.
 Antihistamines are available over the counter.

-Surgery may be needed if other non-surgical treatment are not effective in resolving the symptoms.
+Surgery may be needed if other non-surgical treatments are not effective in resolving the symptoms.
 BPPV and acoustic neuroma are two conditions for which surgery may be necessary.

 Specific Treatment :